neuromancer1729/eleventy-netlify-boilerplate/posts/big-learning-of-2019.md

 ---
-title: Big learning of 2019
+title: Big learnings of 2019
 date: 2020-01-27T01:36:23.706Z
 summary: I take a look back the big events and learning from last year
 tags: